2Cubed/interactive-reference/python_api.rst

     @asyncio.coroutine
     def connect():
         # start() takes the remote address of Beam Interactive, the channel
-        # ID, and channel the stream key.
+        # ID, and channel the auth key.
 This information can be obtained
         # via the backend API, which is documented at:
         # https://developer.beam.pro/api/v1/
         conn = yield from start('127.0.0.1:3442', 42, 'asdf', loop)